datacamp-content/courses-introduction-to-shell/README.md

 *In this stage,
 formative assessments are put in an order that respects their dependencies.
-This is the point at which the CL discovers all the dependencies she forgot to list earlier.
+This is the point at which you'll discover all the dependencies you forgot to list earlier.
-The CL then creates a point-form outline of chapters and lessons: each chapter has a title, and each lesson has a handful of keywords describing what it will cover.*
+You'll then create a point-form outline of chapters and lessons: each chapter has a title and 3-5 lessons, and each lesson has a handful of keywords describing what it will cover.*

 *Output: an instructional sequence.*

-*Owner: CL.*

 The formative assessments in Step 3 are already in order.
 The chapter and lesson outline is: